Do you Need A New Garden Hose?

 If any of the above sound remotely familiar, you don’t necessarily need a new hose.

 Consider repairing the one you have.
 Repairs can be simple and inexpensive–certainly less than the cost of a new hose.
 Before we discuss the repair process, let’s examine a few of the most common reasons for damaged hoses.
 The most common: the hose is never long enough.
 Folks tend to think that just because the hose is more flexible than a run of solid pipe that it can be stretch the extra foot or so to reach that obscure point in the yard.

 Each time the hose is stretched, the connection at the fitting, which is attached to the hose bib becomes weaker and weaker, until it leaks or becomes detached.

 So, don’t yank on the hose.
-Instead, consider extending the hose with another small section of hose or locate additional hose bibs at those remote points in the yard.
+Instead, consider extending the hose by connecting it with another hose using a Layflat Hose Coupler, or locate additional hose bibs at those remote points in the yard.
 For added protection, install a rubber sleeve or metal spring guard which surrounds the hose at the location where it attaches to the hose bib.